 Now, with the power of this technology, many medical procedures can be democratized and offer people a level of freedom and convenience unlike ever before.

-For example, with the help of artificial intelligence, people can now self-diagnose without needing the intervention of a clinician.
+For example, with the help of artificial intelligence, people can now check their symptoms without in the first place needing the intervention of a clinician.

-Diagnosio is a software which uses machine learning to analyze your symptoms and provide you with an accurate list of diagnosis by taking into account data sample size of millions of previous cases.
+Diagnosio is a software which uses machine learning to analyze your symptoms and provide you with a list of potential diagnosis by taking into account data sample size of millions of previous cases.

 Avoid the unnecessary risks of searching for your symptoms on the internet and getting inconsistent information.
 Start your free trial right now for a safe and reliable diagnosis!